jsr0000/thunder-loan-audit/audit-data/thunderloan-report.md

 ### [I-4] Doesn't follow https://eips.ethereum.org/EIPS/eip-3156

-**Recommended Mitigation:** Aim to get test coverage up to over 90% for all files.

 ## Gas

 ### [GAS-1] Using bools for storage incurs overhead

 Use `uint256(1)` and `uint256(2)` for true/false to avoid a Gwarmaccess (100 gas), and to avoid Gsset (20000 gas) when changing from ‘false’ to ‘true’, after having been ‘true’ in the past.
 See [source](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/58f635312aa21f947cae5f8578638a85aa2519f5/contracts/security/ReentrancyGuard.sol#L23-L27).

 *Instances (1)*: